Maerten de Vos

-Maerten de Vos, Maerten de Vos the Elder or Marten de Vos (1532 - 4 December 1603) was a Flemish painter.
-He is known mainly for his history and allegorical paintings and portraits.
+Maerten de Vos, Maerten de Vos the Elder or Marten de Vos (1532 - 4 December 1603) was a Flemish painter, known mainly for his history and allegorical paintings and portraits.
 He was, together with the brothers Ambrosius Francken I and Frans Francken I, one of the leading history painters in the Spanish Netherlands after Frans Floris's career slumped in the second half of the sixteenth century as a result of the Iconoclastic fury of the Beeldenstorm.

 De Vos was a prolific draughtsman and produced numerous designs for the Antwerp printers.
 These were circulated widely in Europe and the Spanish colonies and contributed to his international reputation and influence.
 His designs were also used as models for tapestries and stained glass windows.

 Life

-He was born in Antwerp as the youngest of the four children of Peter (Pieter) de Vos and Anna de Heere.
-His father was born in Leiden and relocated to Antwerp where he was recorded at the age of 17 years as a pupil of Jeroom Scuelens.
-Maerten and his brother, also called Pieter, first trained with their father.
-A pupilage with the leading mid-16th century leading history painter Frans Floris has been surmised by some art historians but there is no documentary evidence for this.